The Evolution of the Technical Support Engineer Role

 With the evolving responsibilities required from technical support engineers, organizations are increasingly looking to adopt new techniques to create a workforce of differentiated talent.
 Here are some of the key avenues actively being tapped:

-Specialized hiring strategies: Effective sourcing, recruitment, and onboarding are put in place by most organizations.
+Effective sourcing, recruitment, and onboarding are put in place by most organizations.
 They look to hire technical support engineers with a strong foundation of technology and soft skills.
 This eases their transition from a new hire to a customer success champion due to the individual’s inherent ability to troubleshoot problems and comfortably offer support.

-Targeted training curriculum: As technical support engineers usually come from diverse backgrounds and have different learning needs, targeted development programs are implemented that span learning platforms to deliver interactive experiences, gamification, and the use of Knowledge Management (KM) applications.
+As technical support engineers usually come from diverse backgrounds and have different learning needs, targeted development programs are implemented that span learning platforms to deliver interactive experiences, gamification, and the use of Knowledge Management (KM) applications.
 Organizations often develop on-the-job training that is module-based, self-paced, and interactive.

-Continuous engagement: Due to the challenging job environment, burnout is a real issue, especially for a technical support engineer.
+Due to the challenging job environment, burnout is a real issue, especially for a technical support engineer.
 Organizations often drive engagement initiatives and team bonding exercises to promote cohesion and keep their talent engaged.

 Organizations today understand the strategic importance of the technical support engineer role.
 Faced with the challenges of in-house centers being unable to maintain a good talent pipeline, most organizations are increasingly relying on service providers for talent sourcing and hiring.
 Service providers can expand access to a skilled talent pool from wider sourcing destinations, which is extremely relevant at this time when the global sourcing landscape is facing an acute talent shortage.
 These partners can also facilitate easy ramp-up and down of the workforce depending on requirements.